dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Has anti-synergy with our cooldowns which always feels bad.

-Currently bugged to not work on a queued spell when entering an Eclipse.

 ### Oneth’s Clear Vision

 An artifact from Legion with a nerfed proc chance in addition to spenders not being as strong anymore.